MicrosoftDocs/iis-docs/iis/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/scenario-build-a-classic-asp-website-on-iis.md

 <a id="01"></a>
 ## Step 1: Install the IIS Web Server

-You can use the Web Platform Installer (Web PI) to install IIS, and applications that run on IIS.
-Because the Web PI installs the latest versions of available Web Platform offerings, with just a few simple clicks you can download and install any new tools or updates.
-To learn more about the Web PI, see [Learn more and install the Web PI](https://go.microsoft.com/fwlink/?LinkID=145510).

-You can also perform this procedure by using the Windows user interface (UI) or from a command line.
+You can perform this procedure by using the Windows user interface (UI) or from a command line.

 ### To install IIS on Windows Server 2012 by using the UI